kneess/Jarvis/README.md

 Results: We used a database from healthdata.gov that outlines costs of procedures in hospitals across the country and present those to members in an easy to understand format.

+Click this link to take a look at Jarvis in action:  [Jarvis](https://drive.google.com/file/d/162e4I3UJy-qZwy3BXcZLB6h8TuYiVKf_/view)

 ![Jarvis Login Page](/public/assets/images/login.JPG)

 ![Jarvis Modal](/public/assets/images/modal.JPG)

 ![Jarvis Results](/public/assets/images/results.JPG)

 This app was created and is maintained by Kourtney Reynolds, Patrick Miles, Anibal Campos, and Becky McClain.